dfex/DFEXjunoscripts/connectedness.md

 # connectedness

-This script is used to perform a general health-check of the connectedness of a node.
+This script is used to perform a number of general health-check tests in order to determine the "connectedness" of a node.

-It performs a series of 6 tests, which can be customised to suit the specific node they are being executed on.
+It also allows for a number of actions to then be taken on the configuration of the router to propagate this connectivity state throughout a network.

+By default, the script will execute in "info" mode, which will simply summarise the current "connectedness" of the platform.

+When passed the execute parameter, the script will use the test results and make changes to the configuration.

 Tests include: